Find a Research Study

 Effect of Alkali Therapy on Vascular and Graft Function in Kidney Transplant Recipients

-This study plans to learn more about the effects of having too much acid in the blood as a result of having a kidney transplant.
-This study will look at how acid levels in the blood affect the function of blood vessels and the transplanted kidney.
+This study wants to learn how having too much acid in the blood after a kidney transplant affects your body.
+Researchers will look at how acid levels may impact the health of your blood vessels and your new kidney.

 Why this Research Matters